Personal Independence Payment

 When completing this component, the main focus for someone with Macular Disease will be question 13, ‘Going Out’.
 This is as Question 14 ‘Moving around’ considers a person’s physical ability to complete this task.

-Question 13 ‘Going Out’, in this question consider explaining how your central vision loss impacts on how easily and safely you are able to navigate outside of your home.
+In this question consider explaining how your central vision loss impacts on how easily and safely you are able to navigate outside of your home.
 The form asks about familiar and unfamiliar areas and whether or not you use a white cane, guide dog or another person to support you in completing a journey.
 As you have no control over the environment outside of your front door even small changes can impact on your ease of navigation, even on a familiar route.
 For example, wheelie bins, parked cars on the pavement, and overhanging branches could impede your progress or even force you to walk on the road.

 Also explain your ability to use public transport.
 Do you need sighted assistance with reading timetables or bus numbers?
 Can you see a platform number or screens at the train station?
 Do you ask for assistance from rail staff, the bus driver or other passengers?
 This sighted assistance can score additional points within this question.